umcu7tcoillab/Driverboard/README.md

 The driverboard is used as an interface between the MRI scanner and the RF coil.
 It provides the following functions:
 - Provides the ID code of the coil.
-- Switches relativly high current DC signals for PIN-diode switching.
+- Switches relatively high current DC signals for PIN-diode switching.
 - Reports coil malfunctions to the scanner system.
 Special care has been taken to ensure this malfunction check is as robust as possible.
 - Stable reference voltages, which are used to help facilitate remote PIN-diode malfunction checks using window comparators on external boards.